 If you are trying to decorate for fall, try to stay away from Halloween decor pieces such as stereotypical bat, cobweb, or spider decorations and motifs to separate the holiday from the season.

 What is the most popular fall decoration?

-One of the most popular fall decorations is pumpkins.
-These autumnal squashes make excellent home decor pieces both carved for the spooky Halloween feeling or uncarved for a more authentic look.
-Try mixing different varieties for a more interesting look and break up the solid orange tone.
+These autumnal squashes make excellent home decor pieces, both pumpkin carving ideas and pumpkin painting ideas can create a striking, spooky Halloween feeling, or no-carve pumpkin ideas can establish a more authentic look.
+Try mixing different varieties for a more interesting design feature and to break up a solid orange tone.

 Consider using fake pumpkins if you want to reduce food waste, or would prefer to have longer-lasting decor items that last throughout the fall season.

-Chiana has been at Homes & Gardens for six months, having started her journey in interior journalism as part of the graduate program.
+Chiana has been at Homes & Gardens for a year, having started her journey in interior journalism as part of the graduate program.
 She spends most of her time producing content for the Solved section of the website, helping readers get the most out of their homes through clever decluttering, cleaning, and tidying tips – many of which she tests and reviews herself in her home in Lancaster to ensure they will consistently deliver for her readers and dabbles in the latest design trends.
 She also has a first-class degree in Literature from Lancaster University.